AjayKMehta/setup-machine/NeovimNotes.md

 :point_right: In the table above, `*` indicates cursor position.

-[^10]: See [Difference between equation and equation* enviroment](https://tex.stackexchange.com/questions/539986/difference-between-equation-and-equation-enviroment) for more details.
+[^tss]: See [Difference between equation and equation* enviroment](https://tex.stackexchange.com/questions/539986/difference-between-equation-and-equation-enviroment) for more details.

 ### Linting + Formatting